avcolangelo/p8105_final_project/report.md

   - Initial questions: What questions are you trying to answer?
 How did these questions evolve over the course of the project?
-What new questions did you consider in the course of your analysis?
+What new questions did you consider in the course of your analysis?:

+–probability of a certain squirrel in area; visualize this probability/heat map –regression:

   - Data: Source, scraping method, cleaning, etc.